xcart/xcart-docs/_pages/kb_en/payments/braintree/index.md

 If not, you can obtain it from the X-Cart Marketplace at any time:
 ![xc5_braintree_module.png]({{site.baseurl}}/attachments/ref_3U96LOWn/xc5_braintree_module.png)

 To accept payments with Braintree, you will need a Braintree or PayPal account.
-If you do not yet have one, you will be able to sign up in the process of setting up the Braintree integration for your store (Please read on).
+If you do not yet have one, you will be able to sign up in the process of setting up the Braintree integration for your store.

+Please read on:

-* Enabling and Configuring Braintree Payment
+*   {% link "Enabling and Configuring Braintree Payment" ref_6gWLGj9K %}
 *   Braintree: Admin Experience
 *   Braintree: Customer Experience